MicrosoftDocs/security/zero-trust/azure-infrastructure-iaas.md

 ### Deploy application specific rules for application security groups

-Define traffic patterns with the least amount of permissions, and only following explicitly allowed paths.
+Define traffic patterns with the least amount of permissions and only following explicitly allowed paths.
 Using the application security groups in this example, define networking patterns in the network security groups.

 :::image type="content" source="media/spoke/azure-infra-spoke-tiers-6.png" alt-text="Diagram of networking patters in NSG." lightbox="media/spoke/azure-infra-spoke-tiers-6.png":::